 Immediately southwest was Palmer Peak, which I took pictures of.
 One of my ex-girlfriends carried the same name (last name), though her hobbies consisted of watching Friends and quilting, and nothing beyond that, so none of this would have been any interest to her at all.
 Continuing the panorama was the Wind River Range, blocked from view partially by Doubletop and Triange Peak.
 I told Beatriz that I’d put my pack down and search for the “pass,” which took me about 5 minutes to find.
 It looked quite horrifically steep, with falls being incapacitating at the very least, but I figured that there might be another way that I hadn’t found.
 Since I’d discovered one doable way down, I was happy enough.
 At the worst, I’d go down with my pack, then drop it off, help Beatriz down, and then return for her pack.

 As an amusing sidebar, I got cell service here, and so checked the weather to save data on my SATCOM.
 As I was doing so, I got a message from my buddy Allen Jones, aka Jonesy/AJ, asking why I blocked him on FB?
 I assured him that I hadn’t blocked him, but had simply deactivated my account.
 I’m not sure that he believed me, but I opened my account back up.
-He wanted me to as he wished to show work friends of his all of the places I’ve been and the pictures that I have on my FB.
+He wished to show work friends of his all of the places I’ve been and the pictures that I have on my FB.
 How cool.
-Regardless, I mostly keep off facebook, as being on it leads me to be very depressed about my own life.
+Regardless, I mostly keep off facebook, as being on it leads me to be very depressed about my own life, reminding me that no, I do not own a Tesla.
+Truly tragic stuff.
 I’m also much more productive when I’m not on it or other social media.

-Continuing on, it was getting later than I’d have liked, and Beatriz said her ankles felt weak.
+It was getting later than I’d have liked, and Beatriz said her ankles felt weak.
 We decided to avoid climbing off-trail, and to avoid side-hilling, so we headed for Shoal Creek trail, keeping to a contour line as much as possible.
 We crossed a couple of creeks, saw Palmer Peak from a different view, and eventually saw Sportsman’s Ridge, too, which looks incredible.
-Far beyond it is North Breccia Cliffs and the area near Dunoir (dug-nor) VOR; aircraft utilizing runway 19 into Jackson Hole airport typically fly an arc into the “hole” over that area.
+Far beyond it is North Breccia Cliffs and the area near Dunoir (duh-nor) VOR; aircraft utilizing runway 19 into Jackson Hole airport typically fly an arc into the “hole” over that area.

-Outfitters were in the area, and I was reminded of Wayne.
-Despite seeing their little canvas tent about 1,300 feet away, we didn’t see them, and we kept contouring around until we came across a little pond which we had to skirt.
+Outfitters were in the area so I was reminded of my buddy Wayne.
+Despite seeing their little, canvas tent about 1,300 feet away, we didn’t see them, and we kept contouring around until we came across a little pond which we had to skirt.
 The sun then started to get in our eyes.
 It would be dark soon, and we needed to hurry, but the Lord sure made it beautiful.